DRAWING ON FIRSTHAND EXPERIENCE AND SOUND RESEARCH

 FULLTIME MEDIATOR AND PROFESSIONAL IN INTERNATIONAL CONFLICT RESOLUTION

+Mr. Cloke is often described as one of the original pioneers of mediation.
+He is one of two founders of Mediators Beyond Borders, International and served as its first President and Chair of the Board.
 As Director of the Center for Dispute Resolution, Kenneth Cloke has served as a mediator, arbitrator, attorney, coach, consultant, and trainer.
-Kenneth specializes in resolving complex multi-party conflicts which include: community, grievance and workplace disputes, collective bargaining negotiations, organizational and school conflicts, sexual harassment and discrimination lawsuits, and public policy disputes.
+He specializes in resolving complex multi-party conflicts which include: community, grievance and workplace disputes, collective bar-gaining, negotiations, organizational and school conflicts, sexual harassment and discrimination lawsuits, and public policy disputes.
 Ken also provides services in designing conflict resolution systems for organizations.
-He is a nationally recognized speaker and author of many books and journal articles.
+He is a nationally recognized speaker and best-selling author of many books and journal articles on mediation.

-Trip has his M.A. in Conflict Resolution and has been teaching and practicing mediation and facilitation around the world since 1997 and working full time in China, Indi and southeast Asia for the past seven years.
+Trip Barthel has his M.A. in Conflict Resolution and has been teaching and practicing mediation and facilitation around the world since 1997, recently working full time in China, India and southeast Asia for seven years.
 He has taught at the National Judicial College and the University of Nevada (Reno).
-Trip has trained over 3,000 people around the world in courses ranging from 2-40 hours.
-Trip’s last several years have been spent in China working with and training in conciliation and mediation.
+Mr. Barthel has trained over 3,000 people around the world in courses ranging from 2-40 hours.
+His last several years have been spent in China working with and training in conciliation and mediation.
+He is a published author of well-known mediation resource books and articles.

 A MEDIATION LEADER IN THE EU

 Born in Oberstdorf, Germany, now living in Portugal, Ursula holds a European Master’s Degree in Mediation.
 For many years, she has been working as a trainer and coach in the EU.
 Ursula specializes in intercultural dimensions and communications.
-She has been leading intercultural awareness coaching programs in institutional, organizational and individual training sessions.
+She has been leading intercultural awareness coaching programs in institutional, organizational and individual training sessions for the last many years.

 Sarah is a mediator, facilitator, and trainer, specializing in public dispute resolution and natural resource issues – she is the founder and principal of Daitch & Associates.
 Sarah has six years professional experience in consensus building for public disputes in Canada, the US, and Europe, as well as supporting dispute resolution initiatives in Latin America, Asia, and Africa.
 Sarah works with governments, non-profits, and companies on collaborative problem solving for public policy and natural resource challenges.
 Sarah is a qualified mediator with the Alternative Dispute Resolution Institute of Canada and holds an MA in Dispute Resolution and a BA in International Relations.
 She was raised in Inuit, Dene and Metis communities in the Northwest Territories and Nunavut, and was a 2013-2014 Action Canada Fellow.

-Duncan is an independent conflict transformation consultant in the San Francisco Bay Area.
-Duncan is a lifelong student and philosopher of complexity theory and its relationship to the nature of conflict and human dynamics.
+Mr. Autrey is an independent conflict transformation consultant in the San Francisco Bay Area.
+He is a lifelong student and philosopher of complexity theory and its relationship to the nature of conflict and human dynamics.
 He has worked extensively in North America, Belgium, Colombia, Argentina, and Ecuador.
-He was a Rotary World Peace Fellow in Buenos Aires.
-Currently, Duncan is actively building community in northern California and striving to support the widespread and long-term change in how people communicate.
+As a former Rotary World Peace Fellow in Buenos Aires, he currently is actively building community mediation in northern California and striving to support the widespread and long-term change in how people communicate.

 Kathy Komaroff Goodman